visualizingthefuture/visualizingthefuture.github.io/_posts/2018-12-04-call-for-fellows.md

 layout: post
 title: Call for Fellows Open Until January 31
 ---
-Our call for fellows is currently open.
+Our [call for fellows](https://visualizingthefuture.github.io/call/) is currently open.
 Please apply and share.
-[The full call for participants is available here]. (https://visualizingthefuture.github.io/call/):